Days: 0 - 5

 Sunday, August 25, 2024

-This is our first dinner together.
+This is our first tour group dinner together.
 We spent the time getting to know each other and sharing information about ourselves.
 Starting with names and home towns, we then moved on to our travel history and why we decided to see Germany.
-The food was great (although far more than we normally eat) and everyone enjoyed the evening.
-A great start to a great trip.
+The food was great (although far more than we normally eat).
+Everyone enjoyed the evening.
+It was a great start to a great trip.

 Gasthaus an der Alster